Josephson diode and spin-valve effects on the surface of altermagnet CrSb: Samples and technique

 Every In-CrSb junction can be independently characterized in a three-point connection scheme: one In contact is grounded, the neighbor (2~$\mu$m separated) In contact is used as a voltage probe, while current is fed through another (remote) contact.
-We use an additional (fourth) wire to the grounded contact, so all the wire resistances are excluded, which is necessary for low-impedance samples.
+We use an additional (fourth) wire to the grounded contact.
+Thus all the wire resistances are excluded, which is necessary for low-impedance samples.
 If there is no supercurrent between two neighbor In leads, the potential probe mostly reflects the voltage drop across the grounded junction~\cite{topojj2,aunite}, i.e. the Andreev reflection~\cite{andreev,tinkham} at the In-CrSb interface.
-Otherwise, if the potential probe shows exactly zero for some current range, the two neighbor In leads are connected by the Josephson current.
+Otherwise, if the voltage drop is exactly zero for some current range, Josephson current connects the two neighbor In leads.
 In the latter case, the In-CrSb-In resistance is measured in a standard four-point technique~\cite{inwte1,topojj4,infgt,ingete,aunite}, as schematically presented in Fig.~\ref{fig1} (a).

-To obtain differential $dV/dI(V)$ and $dV/dI(I)$ characteristics, dc current is additionally modulated by a low (100~nA) ac component, so the lock-in detected ac voltage is proportional to the differential resistance $\sim dV/dI$.
+To obtain differential $dV/dI(V)$ and $dV/dI(I)$ characteristics, dc current is additionally modulated by a low (100~nA) ac component, thus, the lock-in detected ac voltage is proportional to the differential resistance $\sim dV/dI$.
 The signal is confirmed to be independent of the modulation frequency within 100 Hz -- 10kHz range, which is defined by the applied filters.
 The measurements below are performed for 30~mK and 1.2~K temperatures in a dilution refrigerator.